You will be using a MacBook, mouse and keyboard with a large 24” monitor as a second screen.

 Bath has good transport networks so you can also consider surrounding areas.
 Bristol, Trowbridge, Swindon and Chippenham have train stations that connect with Bath, while Box, Corsham, Trowbridge, Chippenham and Melksham have bus routes.
 There are other surrounding towns as well which are all worth checking.

-Yes, we have good public transport links in both Bath and Sheffield.
+Yes, we have good public transport links.

 In Bath, we are a 10 minute walk from Bath Spa train and bus stations.
 Please note the walk is uphill.
 Bath is well connected with towns and cities including Bristol, Trowbridge, Swindon and Chippenham.
 It is also relatively quick by train to get to London (85 minutes), Oxford (65 minutes), Exeter (80 minutes), Gloucester (80 minutes) Southampton (85 minutes) and Cardiff (90 minutes), among others.